The Farm at Pleasantdale — Providing Fresh Produce For The Manor’s Kitchen

 In the winter months, our greenhouses support the growing of micro-greens, herbs and spices, as well as items such as key limes and more tropical produce.
 The farm’s greenhouses are also vital in the preparation for the growing seasons, propagating seedlings for planting as soon as the weather permits.

-carrots_in_soilSMThe greenhouses are also an important component in making sure our flowering plants, seen in every corner of the estate, are ready to plant and bloom throughout as much of the year as possible.
+The greenhouses are also an important component in making sure our flowering plants, seen in every corner of the estate, are ready to plant and bloom throughout as much of the year as possible.
 The tropical plantings also get their start in our greenhouses and are over-wintered here to be ready for the next year.
 Much of what is seen in our Chateau’s “Orangerie” conservatory also often get their start or have been nurtured in our greenhouses.

 Beyond the fields and greenhouses, the farm is also host to a small orchard of fruit trees that also supply our kitchen.
 Among the produce that our trees bear are plums, pears, peaches, and apples.
 One of our apple trees, of a rare variety, is over a century old and still produces an abundance of fruit.
 Oranges are also grown on the estate inside Pleasantdale Chateau’s Orangerie.